richelbilderbeek/dlip/report/README.md

 * ---Still have to check this on errors or mistakes---

-2. We could also use a neural network to find the parameters for the maximum likelihood function.
-To do that you would first have to generate "fake" parameters and then with those parameters and the data of the phylogeny estimate a maximum likelihood function.
-Now, if you have an estimation maximum likelihood function.
-You could generate the real parameters?
+2. We could also use a neural network to find the parameters for the maximum likelihood function from the data in the tree.

 ### How could we do that

 1. You first have to make a realistic simulation of animals, this souldn't be too hard because this has been done many times.
 You then need to find a way to get it to run quick enough to get a phylogeny very quick.
 This might be hard because you would need a lot of computing power.

 2. You can use generated phylogenies to feed to the neural network and train it with them.
+It then has too guess the parameters and after a while it should be able to guess the parameters.

 ### What software to use for neural networks